Rox3/Algorithmic-Trading-Python/README.md

 The repository for Algorithmic Trading in Python

-Section 1: Building An Equal-Weight S&P 500 Index Fund
-Theory & Concepts
+Section 1: Building An Equal-Weight BSE-200 Index Fund Theory & Concepts
 Importing our Constituents
 Pulling Data For Our Constituents